harrisonchiu/FMC-ND/README.md

     - Regression fits better with removal of above 3000 feet/min data
     - 6th order was chosen since overfitting was not considered a problem

+#### Assumptions
+- Assumes ROC is only (or mostly) affected by `ALTITUDE and WEIGHT`
+- Assumes `ALTITUDE and WEIGHT` are completely independent
+  - EDIT: Significance P and F in regression analysis supports this
+- Mass is only lost from fuel burnt (no refilling fuel)
+- The datasets above shows the general range of altitude and weight that will happen to the plane, so no extrapolation is needed (i.e. X-Plane will use altitude and weight combinations similar to the training data) (this and *very* small value coefficients **suggest overfitting is not a problem for our use** in that range)
+- Max 3000 feet/min ROC

+#### Removal of Data
+Data with negative and 0 ROC were omitted because they are anomalies and will not fit with the regression\
+Data with above 3000 ROC were omitted because it is unlikely a real plane will climb that fast.

+#### General Issues and Explanations
+##### Residual Plots
+On all regressions (even high order ones) have a pattern in its residual plots (Altitude and ROC).
+This implies that there is a bias in the regression.\
+However, in the *Error View* of the graphs (see `rev4 Updated Dataset (Order 6) Error View` plot) that the take-off data (low altitude) causes its initial pattern because of the sudden jump in ROC followed by a max ROC and a slow decline.
+The other pattern is at high altitudes where there are two lines of ROC on top of each other.
+The regression does its best to fit both of them (initially fitting the bottom then slowly trying to fit the top one) which causes the pattern in the residual plot.
+This can be fixed by a revision in the dataset and a possible omission to anomalies.\

+Other causes summary (details explained in `README.md` in `rev4`)
+- [x] missing independent variable (a constraint we have)
+- [x] too low of an order (unlikely shown in many revisions)
+- [ ] a different function model (most possible reason)

+##### Regression Analysis
+EDIT: Some regression analysis were wrong (ex: using R^2 for goodness of fit in non-linear models) however, generally, the statements still stands because MSE and Std Error were also calculated.
+Take R^2 to less consideration for non-linear models.

+#### Current Model/Criteria to Choose
+Current model is *rev4 6th Order*\
+Type of model is `polynomial surface`\
+See excel worksheet for equation\
+Criteria
+- Must have decent fit (seen visually)
+- Low errors
+- Low max/avg magnitudal residual (cannot have model estimating ROC poorly at any point based on training data)

 #### Data Settings
 Rate of climb (feet/sec), ROC, for 787-9 plane to help estimate altitude in X-Plane\
 Multiple datasets with varying ranges and initial mass improves the accuracy of the regression\